INTERVIEW BY MARKO SYRJALA

 METAL-RULES: You last time visited in Scandinavia during “the farewell tour” and then you had Michael Cartellone playing drums on that tour.
 Do you have any special memories from that tour then?

 WOLF: I need to think here… I mean, I always liked going up to Scandinavia.
 The Finnish people were always hardcore fans.
 Pretty wild fans.
 I don’t have any special recollection from that concert, though, but I always enjoyed being up here, honestly.
 It’s a very cool part of the world, the people are very friendly and love the peaceful heavy metal atmosphere, you know?
 It’s not a whole bunch of idiots.
 They’re very sophisticated and educated people, yet they like heavy metal.
 I like that.

 METAL-RULES: Cause I?m from Finland I have to ask if you have any special memories from our country?

 WOLF: That Midsummer Night?
 Whatever, I remember the sun never went down, so it was like that Midsummer festival?

-METAL-RULES: I think you must mean Giants Of Rock festival where you played in 1993 prior the release of DEATH ROW album?
+METAL-RULES: I think you must mean Giants Of Rock festival where you played in 1993 prior to the release of the DEATH ROW album?